If you’re a member of The People’s Pension, our secure site is an easy way for you to view and manage your pension pot with us.

 Secure logins to the toolkit in your Adviser Centre and to your client accounts.

+Are you a UK-based organisation carrying out an original research study focusing on improving occupational health?
 Our Occupational Health Research Award offers a £25,000 grant to carry out research aimed at improving the occupational health of people in construction.

-With our roots firmly in the construction industry, The B&CE Charitable Trust want to help work towards a safer construction industry for all.
+With our roots firmly in the construction industry, the B&CE Charitable Trust want to help work towards a safer construction industry for all.
 We help benefit the industry by providing grants to organisations carrying out studies to improve the health and wellbeing of workers within the construction industry.

 Health and safety, including occupational health, is an ongoing priority for the construction industry and we want to support innovations within this space to create a safer work environment for construction workers.

 “The Occupational Health Research Award is establishing a reputation for funding trailblazing studies which are already making a difference when it comes to looking after the health and wellbeing of those working within the construction industry.
-Our parent organisation has its roots firmly in construction and we are committed to supporting work that will improve conditions for those working within the industry.”Nicola Sinclair, Head of The B&CE’s Charitable Trust
+Our parent organisation has its roots firmly in construction and we are committed to supporting work that will improve conditions for those working within the industry.”Nicola Sinclair, Head of the B&CE Charitable Trust

 We invite applications from researchers at UK-based organisations and are keen to hear great ideas that’ll:

 To apply, you should be part of a non-governmental research organisation – for example:

 If you’re not 1 of these, you can still partner with an organisation that is and apply.

 Mates in Mind, in partnership with the Institute of Employment Studies, won the 2020/21 Occupational Health Research Award to research online tools to support the mental health of self-employed construction workers.